yuhr/NIL/README.md

 - Apache License
 - MIT License

-### The dataset MUST NOT include any of files or static libraries licensed under:
+#### The dataset MUST NOT include any of files or static libraries licensed under

 - GPL
 - LGPL